Click to enter complete search

 12 new world-class schools for the Middle East

-Following an international design competition, Broadway Malyan was invited by the Abu Dhabi Education Council (ADEC) to develop a new school prototype as part of an ambitious plan to replace the Emirate’s aging schools.
+Following an international design competition, Broadway Malyan was invited by the Abu Dhabi Education Council (ADEC) to develop a new school prototype as part of an ambitious initiative to replace the ageing schools in the Emirates.

-The firm successfully delivered 12 schools, each using the same design principles yet adapted to site and number and gender of students.
-The schools cover all student ages, from kindergarten to sixth form, using strong pedagogic principles to generate the scheme design.
+The firm successfully delivered twelve schools, each based on the same design principles but adapted to the specific site, as well as the number and gender of students.
+The schools cater to all age groups, from kindergarten to sixth form, employing strong pedagogical principles to inform the scheme design.

-The design team began the challenge of developing a model school for both an urban and rural site.
-Flexibility was key.
+The design team embraced the challenge of developing a model school suitable for both urban and rural sites, with flexibility as a core principle.

 Architect sketch of flexible school model suitable for ADEC Schools Programme across UAE.